WebberZone/knowledgebase/readme.txt

 == Description ==

-As the name suggests, [Knowledgebase](https://webberzone.com/plugins/knowledgebase/) will allow you to create a simple Knowledgebase / FAQ section on your WordPress blog.
+As the name suggests, [Knowledge Base](https://webberzone.com/plugins/knowledgebase/) will allow you to create a simple Knowledgebase / FAQ section on your WordPress blog.

 The plugin was born after I tried several free plugins and themes out there and that couldn't fit my purpose.
 It's designed to be very easy to install and use out of the box and I'll be adding more features into the core and as addons.